Simba offers huge mattress discounts in Black Friday sale

 Join the Indy Community

-Have you snapped up any Black Friday deals or have tips and tricks for shopping the sales?
+Have you snapped up any Black Friday and Cyber Monday deals or have tips and tricks for shopping the sales?
 We want to read your reviews and see photos and videos of products you love, being tested by real people.

 Email indybestcommunity@independent.co.uk or use #IndyCommunity on your social posts for a chance to be featured and help fellow readers!